openstack/security-doc/security-guide/source/dashboard/checklist.rst

 Check-Dashboard-03: Is ``USE_SSL`` parameter set to ``True``?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Openstack services communicate with each other using various protocols and the
+OpenStack services communicate with each other using various protocols and the
 communication might involve sensitive/confidential information.
 An attacker
 may try to eavesdrop on the channel in order to get access to sensitive
 information.
 Thus all the services must communicate with each other using a